No items found.

 Whether you’re planning to use inventory, intervention accounting or both, your programs should be designed with your business goals from the start.
 That means:

-Inventory and intervention accounting are tools for understanding your impact and then building the right program design.
-Once you understand what you’re trying to achieve — whether that’s emissions reductions, carbon credits, or landscape-level impact — you can select the method or methods that make the most sense for your business.
+Ultimately, inventory and intervention accounting are tools for understanding your impact and then building the right program design.
+Once you understand what you’re trying to achieve — whether that’s emissions reductions, carbon credits, or landscape-level impact — you can select the method or methods that make the most sense for your business and your program design will follow.

 Have a question about selecting the right accounting method for your program?
 Reach out to a Regrow expert – we’d love to discuss your goals to drive impact in your supply chain.